Slavs in Lower Pannonia: Aftermath

 Following the rise of the Principality of Hungary in the mid 890s, and especially after Battle of Pressburg (907), no further Slavic rulers were recorded in the regions of Lower Pannonia.
-The Hungarian conquest separated the West Slavs from the South Slavs which influenced the formation of new Slavic identities.
-Part of Moravian Slavs also fled to the Duchy of Croatia.
-It seems that the new border between Croatia and Hungary was north of the town of Sisak based on a recent archaeological finding of a "knez from Bojna" near Glina and that the diocese with the seat in Sisak was offered at the council of Split (928) to bishop Gregory of Nin, which could have only been possible if it was within the borders of the Kingdom of Croatia.
+The Hungarian conquest separated the West Slavs from the South Slavs, influencing the formation of new Slavic identities.
+Some Moravian Slavs also fled to the Duchy of Croatia.
+The new border between Croatia and Hungary was apparently north of the town of Sisak, based on a recent archaeological finding of a "knez from Bojna" near Glina.
+The diocese with its seat in Sisak was offered at the council of Split (928) to bishop Gregory of Nin, which could have only been possible if it was within the borders of the Kingdom of Croatia.
 In the mid 920s, Tomislav of Croatia expanded his rule to some Lower Pannonian territories, between Sava and Drava, adding them to the Croatian kingdom.

-Until the end of the 11th century, its western border was also contested by the Holy Roman Empire, and in the same time, southeastern Pannonian regions (Syrmia) were contested between Hungarians and Bulgarians throughout the 10th century.
-There has remained a general uncertainty and dispute over the borders between the Croatian and Hungarian states in the 10th and 11th century, with Croatian historian Ferdo Šišić and his followers assuming Tomislav of Croatia had ruled most of the area inhabited by Croats, including southern Pannonian regions (Slavonia), while the Hungarian historians Gyula Kristó, Bálint Hóman and János Karácsonyi thought the area between Drava and Sava rivers belonged neither to Croatia nor to Hungary at the time, an opinion that Nada Klaić said she would not preclude, because the generic name "Slavonia" (lit. the land of the Slavs) may have implied so.
-However it was probably more connected and under influence of Croatia.
-With the continued growth of population, the formation of the church and administrative organization, including the founding of the diocese of Zagreb (1094), even after Croatia entered a personal union with the Kingdom of Hungary it retained partial autonomy having governor titled as Ban of Slavonia.
+Until the end of the 11th century, its western border was also contested by the Holy Roman Empire,.
+At the same time, Hungarians and Bulgarians contested for the southeastern Pannonian regions (Syrmia).
+The borders between the Croatian and Hungarian states in the 10th and 11th century are disputed in modern historiography.
+Croatian historian Ferdo Šišić and his followers assume that Tomislav of Croatia had ruled most of the area inhabited by Croats, including southern Pannonian regions (Slavonia), while the Hungarian historians Gyula Kristó, Bálint Hóman and János Karácsonyi think that the area between Drava and Sava rivers belonged neither to Croatia nor to Hungary at the time.
+Nada Klaić stated that she could not preclude this opinion, because the generic name "Slavonia" (lit. the land of the Slavs) may have implied so.

+The population of the region grew and churches and administrative organizations were formed, including the diocese of Zagreb (1094).
+Even after Croatia entered a personal union with the Kingdom of Hungary, Lower Pannonia retained partial autonomy having governor titled as Ban of Slavonia.